ergoplatform/ergo/README.md

 }
 ```

-* bootstrapping with UTXO set snapshot can be combined with NiPoPoW (non-interactive proofs-of-proof-of-work) for
+* bootstrapping with UTXO set snapshot can be combined with NiPoPoW (non-interactive proofs-of-proof-of-work, see [https://eprint.iacr.org/2017/963.pdf](https://eprint.iacr.org/2017/963.pdf) for details) for
 syncing headers-chain (in logarithmic time vs ordinary SPV sync for headers), to do that:
 ```